yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/image144.png)

 37. While the deployment is in progress, you can navigate to the web application and visit the stats page at /stats.html.
 Refresh the page as the rolling update executes.
-Observe that the service is running normally and tasks continue to be load balanced.
+Observe that the service is running normally, and tasks continue to be load balanced.

     ![On the Stats page, the webTaskId is highlighted. ](media/image145.png)

 ### Task 5: Configure Kubernetes Ingress

-In this task you will setup a Kubernetes Ingress to take advantage of path based routing and TLS termination.
+In this task you will setup a Kubernetes Ingress to take advantage of path-based routing and TLS termination.

 1. Update your helm package list.